mozilla/bedrock/docs/coding.rst

     ]

 This will not provide any extra template context variables, but will instead look for alternate template names.
-If the URL is `testing/?v=1`, it will use a tempalte named `testing-1.html`, if `v=2` it will use `testing-2.html`, and for everything else it will use the default.
+If the URL is `testing/?v=1`, it will use a template named `testing-1.html`, if `v=2` it will use `testing-2.html`, and for everything else it will use the default.
 It simply puts a dash and the variation value between the template file name and file extension.